Jo-Minken/Practice/Interview/Ruby and Rails.md

 - What are your favorite tools to find code smells and potential bugs?
 - Why should you avoid fat controllers?
 - Why should you avoid fat models?
-- What is the meaning of “Fat models, skinny controllers”?
+- What is the meaning of “Fat models, skinny controllers”?<br>
   Business logic should exist in models, not controllers.
 This makes logic easier to unit test and is more re-usable.
   Controllers are merely the hands that pass information between views and models.
   This is generally given as advice to new Rails developers.
 It’s not actually recommended, particularly in large apps.
-- What is the meaning of “skinny controllers, skinny models”?
+- What is the meaning of “skinny controllers, skinny models”?<br>
   As a codebase grows, fat models get out of hand, start doing too many things and become unmanageable.
 Models should handle persistence without being bloated with logic.
   Models can be made skinnier by keeping the single responsibility principle in mind and moving logic out of models, and into other design patterns like service objects.
 - Explain extract Value, Service, Form, View, Query, and Policy Objects techniques.